 A dedicated and experienced Compliance Team is responsible for providing advice and ensuring the business operates in a compliant manner.
-InfraRed did not have an in-house "legal function" in 2023, however during January 2024 a General Counsel joined the company.
-It operates controls to ensure legal risks are considered in all contracts and works with a number of legal service providers where considered necessary.
+The General Counsel and Chief Compliance Officer joined InfraRed in January 2024 and established the "legal function" during the year.
+The legal team operates controls to ensure legal risks are considered in all contracts and works with a panel of legal service providers where considered necessary.

-InfraRed also has comprehensive suite of commercial insurance arrangements in place to mitigate operational risks.
+InfraRed also has comprehensive suite of professional indemnity and commercial insurance arrangements in place to mitigate operational risks.

 There is significant reliance on third parties to perform outsourced tasks.
-All such relationships are subject to assessment in advance, ongoing relationship management and periodic self-certification by the service provider.
-In addition, in respect of the key fund administration and accounting work outsourced to IQ-EQ, InfraRed has established clear responsibilities to oversee and manage the relationship.
+All such relationships are subject to assessment in advance, ongoing relationship management and periodic review of the service provider.